dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-uv.md

 layout: post
 categories: three.js
 id: 885
-updated: 2021-06-09 11:46:24
+updated: 2021-06-09 11:49:00
-version: 1.3
+version: 1.4
 ---

-When working out a custom geometry or playing around with a built in geometry there are a number of attributes for the geometry.
-I have wrote posts on the position and normal attributes that have to do with the position of points in space, and the direction that those points are facing that is used for lighting.
+When working out a custom geometry or playing around with a built in geometry in [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene), there are a number of attributes for the geometry.
+I have wrote posts on the [position](/2021/06/07/threejs-buffer-geometry-attributes-position/) and [normal](/2021/06/08/threejs-buffer-geometry-attributes-normals/) attributes that have to do with the position of points in space, and the direction that those points are facing that is used for lighting.
 Today though I will be getting into the uv attribute that is used to position the textures that are used when skinning the geometry with a material.

 <!-- more -->